Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/03_peak_calling_macs.md

 # Removing redundancy

 MACS provides different options for dealing with **duplicate tags** at the exact same location, that is tags with the **same coordination and the same strand**.

 The default is to keep a single read at each location.
 The `auto` option, which is very commonly used, tells MACS to calculate the maximum tags at the exact same location based on binomal distribution using 1e-5 as pvalue cutoff.

 Another alternative is to set the `all` option keeps every tags.
 If an `integer` is given, at most this number of tags will be kept at the same location.
 This redundancy is addressed for both the ChIP and input samples.

-> **Why worry about duplicates?**
+# Why worry about duplicates

 Reads with same start position are considered duplicates.
 These duplicates can arise from experimental artefacts, but can also contribute to genuine ChIP-signal.
->

 > * **The bad kind of duplicates:** If initial starting material is low this can lead to overamplification of this material before sequencing.
 Any biases in PCR will compound this problem and can lead to artificially enriched regions.
 Also blacklisted (repeat) regions with ultra high signal will also be high in duplicates.
 Masking these regions prior to analysis can help remove this problem.
 > * **The good kind of duplicates:** Duplicates will also exist within highly efficient (or even inefficient ChIP) when deeply sequenced ChIP.
 Removal of these duplicates can lead to a saturation and so underestimation of the ChIP signal.
 > * **Take-home:** Consider your enrichment efficiency and sequencing depth.
 But because we cannot distinguish between the good and the bad, best practice is to remove duplicates prior to peak calling.
 Retain duplicates for differential binding analysis.
 Also if you are expecting binding in repetetive regions keep duplicates and multiple mappers.

-### Modeling the shift size
+# Modeling the shift size

 The tag density around a true binding site should show a **bimodal enrichment pattern**.
 MACS takes advantage of this bimodal pattern to empirically model the shifting size to better locate the precise binding sites.